75+ Mounts Ranked

 Recommended Product Badge

-The Celestron CGX is an excellent astrophotography mount if you need its capacity, though it is a little bulky and expensive for a portable setup.
+The Celestron CGX is an excellent astrophotography mount if you need its payload capacity, though I’d agree that it’s a little bulky and expensive for a portable setup.

 Buy from Recommended Retailer